SilkRose/Pony/stories/scrap-story/scrap-story.md

 She continued on, making it to the next row of houses before finding anything of interest.
 A pegasus mare waved her down.

 The mare looked strong.
-She had a beige coat with a while mane and blue eyes.
+She had a beige coat with a white mane and blue eyes.
 "Hello there.
 Do you happen to take horseshoes by any chance?"

 Oxide nodded.
 "I do."

-"Oh, where are my manners, the names Horseshoe Hurl.
+"Oh, where are my manners, the name's Horseshoe Hurl.
 I'm a horseshoe throwing athlete, if the name didn't give it away.
-I got a whole bunch of horseshoes laying around from all the competitions I've competed it, and I just need to get rid of some, don't got the space for them no more."
+I got a whole bunch of horseshoes laying around from all the competitions I've competed in, and I just need to get rid of some, don't got the space for them no more."

 Oxide smiled.
 "My name's Oxide.
 I'd be more than glad to take them off your hooves, I'll make sure they get put to use or recycled."